 When we turned south toward Halifax , we entered Mount Carleton Provincial Park and the forest was a mix of birch, eastern larch (bright yellow), spruce, pine, and fir.

 My train ride ended in Halifax, three hours late which is typical of VIA Rail, where Karl picked me up.
 After eleven days traveling, I was more than ready for a hot shower and a long night’s sleep, a full four time zones away from Oregon.
-Karl’s house in Duncans Cove sits atop a rock face overlooking Halifax Harbor and is built on concrete footings set deep in solid granite and once held a shore battery to protect the harbor during WW I and WW II.
-Halifax and Dartmouth, NS, are on the horizon to the north.
+Karl’s house in Duncans Cove sits atop a rock face overlooking Halifax Harbor and is built on concrete footings set deep in solid granite and once held a shore battery to protect the harbor during WW I. Halifax and Dartmouth, NS, are on the horizon to the north.